danialgoodwin/dev/motivation.md

 4. Repeat

 Tip: When faced with two of more alternatives that deliver roughly the same value, take the path that makes future change easier

+## Opportunity Cost
+By reading these words, you are choosing not to read something else.
+Everything we do is like this.
+Doing one thing requires giving up another.
+Whenever you explicitly choose to do one thing, you implicitly choose not to do another thing.